ROCKET & SQUASH | A Cook's Digest | by Ed Smith

 She has a point: what a versatile, nutritious, adaptable, embellish-able, and deceptively delicious-in-it’s-own-right vegetable this is.
 Albeit too versatile and adaptable for a feature of this length and nature; it needs a book, really.

 Indeed I wasn't going to turn to the potato quite so soon.
-However, last week I spied, cooked and ate some outstanding baby potatoes from Anna Jones’ new book Easy Wins, and was reminded not only that my my wife is right (about us needing to eat more potatoes), but also that ‘new’ or ‘baby’ potatoes would be a good subset to get stuck into.
+However, last week I spied, cooked and ate some outstanding baby potatoes from Anna Jones’ latest cookbook Easy Wins, and was reminded not only that my my wife is right (about us needing to eat more potatoes), but also that ‘new’ or ‘baby’ potatoes would be a good subset to get stuck into.
 So here we go.

 Anna’s squashed and roasted cheese and pickle baby potatoes — the recipe that sparked this column — is included (with permission!) in a set of 4 (four!) ideas below.